nazianafis/StackOverflow-Data-Analysis/README.md

 ![stack overflow image](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/images/so-1%20(2).png)

+**What is CRISP-DM?**
+1. Cross Industry Standard Process for Data Mining (CRISP-DM) is a process model that describes the data science life cycle.
+2. Business understanding — What does the business need?
+3. Data Understanding — What data do we have / need?
+Is it clean?
+4. Data Preparation — How do we organize the data for modeling?
+5. Modeling — What modeling techniques should we apply?
+6. Evaluation— Which model best meets the business objectives?
+7. Deployment— How do stakeholders access the results?

 ## File Description <a name="files"></a>

-* One Jupyter notebook: The main showcase of work related to the above questions.
+* Jupyter notebook: The main showcase of work related to the above questions.
-* One CSV file: Dataset downloaded from the Stack Overflow website.
+* CSV file: Dataset downloaded from the Stack Overflow website.
+*

 ## Results<a name="results"></a>